2022 Michigan gubernatorial election: Debates

 The first debate was held on Thursday, October 13 in Grand Rapids hosted by local TV station WOOD-TV.
 The two clashed on various issues such as abortion, the economy and COVID-19.
-The fact checkers were busy analyzing the claims the two candidates made.
 Analysts determined this debate to be a draw.

 The second debate was held on Tuesday, October 25 on the campus of Oakland University in Rochester.
 The debate was co-sponsored by Oakland University's Center for Civic Engagement and E.W.
 Scripps owned TV stations WXYZ-TV in Detroit, WXMI-TV in Grand Rapids and WSYM-TV in Lansing.
 News stories about the debate specifically noted a question Whitmer gave Dixon when they argued on school safety and library books: "Do you really think books are more dangerous than guns?"